 Students who can devote full attention to their studies usually enroll for 12 to 16 credit hours each term.
 In exceptional cases, the advisor and director of graduate studies may permit a student to enroll for up to 20 hours.
 Registration for more than 20 hours is not recommended but is allowed on a term-by-term basis with the approval the the Director of Graduate Studies and the Graduate College.

-Many programs allow registration as part time students.
+Many programs allow registration as part-time students.
 Consult with your program if you have questions.

 Full, Three-Quarter, and Half-Time

 These designations are often used for requirements for United Stated federal student loans, work-study, veteran's scholarships, and official University reporting statistics.
 Read the information presented above carefully, since there are various reasons that more than the minimum full-time registration level may be required.
 Domestic students in these situations should consult the Office of Financial Aid and international students should visit the Office of International Services for current definitions.

-For graduate students, 9 hours (5 hours in Summer) registration is considered full time for student loans.
+For graduate students, 9 hours (5 hours in Summer) registration is considered full-time for student loans.
 Half-Time is 5 hours (3 hours in Summer).
 Consult with the Office of Financial Aid is you have any questions.

 Note: Students who have been approved, via a petition approved by the degree program and the Graduate College, for 0 hours registration (in an MS project, MS thesis, doctoral project (professional doctorate) or thesis course) are considered full-time only for the purpose of loan deferment requirements.

 Must register for at least 8 hours of credit each semester, excluding summer.
 While summer enrollment is optional, assistants who wish to use their summer tuition and service fee waivers must register for at least 3 hours during that term.
 Some graduate programs may require registration for more than 8 hours per term and/or summer registration.
 There are no tuition and service-fee waiver benefits for students employed with less than 25% or more than 67% appointment.
 Assistants who qualify for a Spring tuition and service fee waiver automatically receive a summer waiver if registered in at least 3 hours in summer and do not have an assistantship appointment in the summer.
-If an assistant has a summer appointment a waiver is granted for registration in at least 3 hours with apointments of 25% - 67%.
+If an assistant has a summer appointment a waiver is granted for registration in at least 3 hours with appointments of 25% - 67%.
 See Assistantships for more information.

 For purposes of enrollment certification for immigration purposes, the Graduate College considers international students to be pursuing a minimum full-time program of study if they: (1) enroll for 9 or more hours of credit or (2) hold an assistantship appointment (teaching (TA), research (RA), or graduate (GA) for one-half time (50%) and enroll for at least 8 hours of credit edit.
 These requirements are for Fall and Spring semesters.

 Students on an F-1 visa may be eligible to register for zero hours if all requirements are complete except for project or thesis, and a petition is submitted to the Graduate College and approved.
 The petition must be endorsed by the advisor and DGS or head of program and the Office of International Services.
-Students having an active fellowship, assistantship, or tuition and service-fee waiver are not eleigible for zero-hours.
+Students having an active fellowship, assistantship, or tuition and service-fee waiver are not eligible for zero-hours.
 (Note: International students on a student visa may not register for anything but 0 hours in subsequent terms after a term of 0 hour registration.
 This means that if approved and registered for 0 hours for a certain term, an assistantship for a future term cannot be accepted since that would require a minimum of 8 hours of registration.
 Consult with the Office of International Services if there are questions.)